Lab 3: Data Visualisation II

 Click here for hint

 Here we need to use geom_density_ridges(), but which package contains this?
-Also we are using a colour scale called viridis, but how do we add this?
+Also, we are using a colour scale called viridis, but how do we add this?
 Also, perhaps there are more themes we can use than just theme_classic()?

-Task 9 - GROUP ASSIGNMENT
+Task 9 - GROUP ASSIGNMENT (Important, see: how to)

 Try to play around with some custom colouring.
 There is a nice tool to aid in choosing colours for visualisations here